wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-windows-autopilot/includes/6-examine-pre-provisioned-deployment-model.md

 #### User flow

 If the pre-provisioning process completed successfully and the device was resealed, it can be delivered to the end user to complete the normal Windows Autopilot user-driven process.
-The use must then complete a standard set of steps:
+The user must then complete a standard set of steps:

- -  Power on the device.
+1. Power on the device.
- -  Select the appropriate language, locale, and keyboard layout.
+2. Select the appropriate language, locale, and keyboard layout.
- -  Connect to a network (if using Wi-Fi).
+3. Connect to a network (if using Wi-Fi).
 If using Hybrid Azure AD Join, there must be connectivity to a domain controller; if using Azure AD Join, internet connectivity is required.
- -  On the branded sign-on screen, enter the user’s Azure Active Directory credentials.
+4. On the branded sign-on screen, enter the user’s Azure Active Directory credentials.
- -  If using Hybrid Azure AD Join, the device will reboot.
+5. If using Hybrid Azure AD Join, the device will reboot.
 After the reboot, enter the user’s Active Directory credentials.
- -  Other policies and apps will be delivered to the device, as tracked by the Enrollment Status Page (ESP).
+6. Other policies and apps will be delivered to the device, as tracked by the Enrollment Status Page (ESP).
 Once complete, the user can access the desktop.